deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

 The `HTTP-01` method does not support issuing wildcard certificates.
 {% endalert %}

-The `ClusterIssuers` in standard delivery set that issue certificates via LetsEncrypt are divided into two types:
+The `ClusterIssuers` in standard delivery set that issue certificates via Let's Encrypt are divided into two types:

 1. `ClusterIssuer` specific to the cloud provider being used.
 Added automatically when filling in the [module settings](./configuration.html) associated with the cloud provider.